farhan7002/farhan7002/README.md

 - 🌱 I’m currently learning **Data Analytics, Graphic Design**

+- 👯 I’m looking forward to collaborate on different Open-source Projects.

 - 💬 Ask me about **Data Analytics,Python**

 - 📫 How to reach me **farhanmanzoor2002@gmail.com**

-- 📄 Know about my experiences (http://linkedin.com/in/farhanmanzoor)
+- 📄 Know about my experiences http://linkedin.com/in/farhanmanzoor
+-
 - ⚡ Fun fact **Education is important , but games are importanter.**

 <h3 align="left">Connect with me:</h3>